julianthome/dwmgr/README.md

-# dwmgr - a simple configuration manager for DWM
+# dwmgr - a simple configuration manager for suckless tools

 dwmgr is configuration manager for various [suckless tools](https://suckless.org/) such as [DWM](https://dwm.suckless.org/) and [dmenu](https://tools.suckless.org/dmenu/).